deis/workflow/docs/src/using-deis/deploying-an-application.md

 ## Login to the Controller

+!!! important
+	if you haven't yet, now is a good time to [install the client](installing-the-client.md).

 Before deploying an application, users must first authenticate against the Deis [Controller][].

     $ deis login http://deis.example.com